 The most controversial and political of the top 10 environmental issues.
 Recently an overwhelming majority of climate scientists, believe that human activities are currently affecting the climate and that the tipping point has already been passed.
 In other words, it is too late to undo the damage that climate change has done to the environment.

 At this stage the best we can do is regulate the further impact upon the environment by developing more environmentally friendly methods of energy production by reducing the mining and burning of fossil fuels.

 The loss of biodiversity on the planet can be directly related to the behaviours of human beings.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.

-When we exterminate one species, it has a knock on effect in the food chain which in turn upsets the Eco-systems inter dependant on one another.
+When we exterminate one species, it has a knock on effect in the food chain which in turn upsets the Eco-systems inter dependent on one another.

 The catastrophic impact of loss of biodiversity is likely to affect the planet for millions of years to come.
 The current loss of biodiversity is also being named “The Sixth Extinction”

 Although the effect of human activities on the carbon cycle is better known, the lesser known effect on the cycle of Nitrogen actually has a greater impact on the environment.